fogus/spiel/pyramidenspiel/gorgias/README.markdown

  * 3 [rainbow pyramid sets](http://www.looneylabs.com/looney-pyramids)
  * 10 playing cards or index cards

 Each player receives a single rainbow set and the third is placed between them and considered a *common set*.
-The playing cards are placed face-down in two rowns of five where each card is adjacent to one other card.
+The playing cards are placed face-down in two rows of five where each card is adjacent to one other card.

 Core arguments
 --------------